vplauzon/azure-training/aks-intro/README.md

 # Introduction to AKS

 This is an introduction demo to [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) (AKS).
-It goes through the main concepts of of Kubernetes and how AKS enables integration with Azure resources.
+It goes through the main concepts of Kubernetes and how AKS enables integration with Azure resources.

 The objective here is just to demystify what AKS is and what usage pattern could look like.
 Hopefully this could be a springboard to go and learn more for you.